 Many beliefs about joint replacement are actually common myths based on outdated information.

-We talked with Temple orthopaedic specialists, who helped us deconstruct some of the most popular misconceptions.
-In turn, we learned some interesting facts about artificial joints, orthopaedic surgeons and joint replacement surgery.
+Here, I’ve helped to deconstruct some of the most popular misconceptions.
+I hope you’ll learn some interesting facts about artificial joints, orthopaedic surgeons and joint replacement surgery.

 Myth: Artificial Joints Are Only for People with Arthritis

 Arthritis is one of the many conditions treated by replacing a damaged joint with an artificial implant.
 But pain, stiffness and swelling can also be caused by diseases, injuries and years of wear and tear.

 If your quality of life is not the same as it used to be, and you’re having trouble doing everyday tasks like walking, climbing stairs or lifting your grocery bags, you may also benefit from joint replacement.
 And keep in mind that joint procedures range from total joint replacement to repairing the damaged parts of your joint.

 Myth: Hip and Knee Replacements Don’t Last – I’ll Need Another Operation Eventually

 While there is always a chance that your artificial joint implant will wear down over time, studies show that statistically, knee and hip replacements can last for 15 to 20 years, or even longer.
 Depending on your age and other factors when you have your joint procedure, you may never need another procedure again.

 Myth: I’m Too Young/Old for Joint Replacement Surgery